Kourtney Kardashian Poses In String Bikini At Mexican Beach Bar

 — JustJared.com (@JustJared) January 26, 2018

 According to People magazine, Kourtney Kardashian and Younes Bendjima stayed at the eco-friendly Imanta Resort in Punta De Mita.
-Cost per night was between $1,670 to $6,300 per night.
+Cost per night was between $1,670 to $6,300.

 The couple met in Paris back in October 2016 and took their romance public last May.
 In that time, they’ve traveled to many other exotic locations that include Egypt, St. Tropez, and Cannes.

 The bikini photos of Kourtney have dominated social media the same week her sister, Kim Kardashian, was taking part in a beach photo shoot.
 The 37-year-old was posing for photos wearing a see-through dress having on only nude-colored underwear.
-Both women have kept their followers entertained posting risque images of their scantily-clad bodies.
+Both women have kept their followers entertained posting risque images of their scantily clad bodies.
 It almost seems as if there’s a little competition going on between the two women.